+Can everyone be an artist with AI?
 Welcome to ShootLab's latest exploration into the world of AI and art.
-In this groundbreaking post, we unveil how artificial intelligence is revolutionising the art scene, making it possible for everyone to be an artist.
-Dive into our insights on how AI is democratizing creativity, offering tools for both novices and professionals to express their artistic vision like never before.
+In this groundbreaking post, we unveil how how AI is revolutionising the art world, making it possible for everyone to be an artist.
+Dive into our insights on AI tools for creating digital art, offering tools for both novices and professionals to express their artistic vision like never before.
 From generating stunning digital paintings to reshaping the boundaries of traditional art, discover how AI is opening new doors for artistic expression for all.

 Shootlab as Content creators have always admired great works of art but sadly lack traditional artistic skills, so we were amazed when we first discovered AI generative Art.
 With just a few clicks and prompts, we were creating digital paintings and art that looked incredibly professional.
 For the first time, we felt that technology had empowered us to unlock our inner artist.
 So is AI the 'Great Art Revolution' with AI can everyone now be an Artist?

 Our experience experimenting with Midjourney showed us that AI (artificial intelligence) has the potential to revolutionise art, to make it more inclusive and accessible.
 With the right tools, anyone can now explore their creativity and engage with art in exciting new ways of creating.
 You no longer need formal training or artistic skills to be an artist.
-In this post, we will discuss how AI is breaking down barriers in art and allowing more people to embrace their artistic side.
+In this post, we will discuss how AI is democratising creativity with AI art and allowing more people to embrace their artistic side.
 The implications are far-reaching, both for aspiring casual creators as well as the art world establishment

 Throughout history, the label of "artist" was reserved for those with specialised talents and extensive training.
 The art world tended to be exclusive, catering to elite patrons and galleries.
 Without access to prestigious institutions and instruction, everyday creativity was discouraged.
 But technologies like photography first opened the doors to art democratisation.
 With a camera, suddenly anyone could capture artistic images.
 Now, AI systems are vastly expanding creative opportunities.